10XGenomics/enclone/README.md

 Please ask us questions!
 We are greatly interested in your feedback and ideas you may have to make enclone as useful as possible.
 You can write to us at enclone@10xgenomics.com.
-Please note that enclone is beta software and is thus a work in progress.
+Please note that enclone is beta software and thus a work in progress.
 We are actively making many changes and may be unable to respond promptly to your particular request.